Torrente, the Dumb Arm of the Law: Project and influences

-Segura decided to direct his first film while preparing the final scene of The Day of the Beast, where he played one of the leading characters.
-As an actor, he believed there was enough drama to provoke pity when his character José María died, but director Alex de la Iglesia ignored him and made him realize that directing his own film was necessary if he desired more creative input on the characters.
+Segura decided to direct his first film while he was preparing the final scene of The Day of the Beast, in which he played one of the leading characters.
+As an actor, he believed there was enough drama to invoke pity when his character José María dies, but director Alex de la Iglesia ignored him and made him realize that directing his own film was necessary if he desired more creative input on the characters.
 Segura's debut film shows influences of Spanish comedy, the most recognizable perhaps being that of Luis García Berlanga, but also Luis Buñuel and the Mexican filmmaker Luis Alcoriza.
 Santiago Segura resurrected the Spanish popular comedy, paying tribute to the films of Alfredo Landa, Mariano Ozores and others.

 According to Segura, he conceived the main character, José Luis Torrente, during a lunch in a Chinese restaurant, when he saw a customer being so rude to a waitress that relatives who had lunch with him felt ashamed.
-He then gave the character traces of being as despicable and egotistical as Nero from Quo vadis, Chief Wiggum from The Simpsons or Orson Welles's character in The Third Man.
+He then gave the character traces of being as despicable and egotistical as Nero from Quo vadis, Chief Wiggum from The Simpsons, or Orson Welles's character Harry Lime in The Third Man.
 Torrente's father Felipe was inspired by Tony Leblanc, the actor who plays him and who had suffered a car accident that left him disabled.

-Vis-à-vis its gross-out vein, the film has also been found reminiscent of John Landis' Animal House (Landis himself later made a cameo appearance in the Torrente sequels).
+Vis-à-vis its gross-out vein, the film has also been found to be reminiscent of John Landis's Animal House (Landis himself later made a cameo appearance in the Torrente sequels).

 The film had a budget of 280 million peseta (€1.7 million).

 Casting

 Santiago Segura reserved the title role for himself.
 He put on between 20 and 30 kg to play the character.
 He had great success in casting Neus Asensi, Jimmy Barnatán, and Javier Cámara, in addition to "reviving" the career of Tony Leblanc, who had been retired for 23 years.
-The film has numerous cameos by leading Spanish actors such as Jorge Sanz, Gabino Diego, and Javier Bardem), and many other faces familiar to the general public such as Poli Díaz, Pepe Navarro, Cañita Brava, Andreu Buenafuente, El Gran Wyoming, and the comedy duo "Faemino y Cansado".
-Filming took place from 28 July to 23 September 1997 in several places in the Community of Madrid, including Leganés, Móstoles, Navacerrada, San Sebastián de los Reyes and Madrid.
+The film features numerous cameos by leading Spanish actors like Jorge Sanz, Gabino Diego, and Javier Bardem.
+It also includes many other faces familiar to the general public such as Poli Díaz, Pepe Navarro, Cañita Brava, Andreu Buenafuente, El Gran Wyoming, and the comedy duo "Faemino y Cansado".
+Filming took place from 28 July to 23 September 1997 in several places in the Community of Madrid, including Leganés, Móstoles, Navacerrada, San Sebastián de los Reyes, and Madrid.